Flipper's Roller Boogie Palace: Flipper's New York Revival (2022)

 Flipper's Roller Boogie Palace launched its first new location on April 15, 2022, at The Rink at Rockefeller Center, the sunken plaza in midtown Manhattan that has been the home of the Rockefeller Center Christmas tree since 1933 and ice skating rink since 1936.
 The first roller rink to operate in Rockefeller Center since 1940, Flipper's Roller Boogie Palace is co-founded by Kevin Wall and Liberty Ross, the daughter of Flipper's founder Ian "Flipper" Ross, and her husband, entrepreneur and record executive Jimmy Iovine.

 Flipper's brand ambassador is singer/songwriter Usher, an avid roller skater who headlined the opening night party, performing his 2002 Top 10 hit "U Don't Have to Call."
 Other guests included will.i.am, Mary J. Blige, Dr. Dre, Patti Smith, Jon Batiste and Gayle King.

 The Flipper's revival coincides with renewed interest in the sport of roller skating since the onset of the COVID-19 pandemic.
 "Roller skating is in vogue these days," reported The New York Times in 2021.

 There are spectator viewing areas at rinkside and on the upper-level esplanades and plaza.
 Flipper's Shop at the Rock, a retail pop-up shop on Fifth Avenue, sells the brand's "iconic roller wear and gear."

 Charity

 Flipper's donated $1 from every skate rental in 2022 to the Saks Fifth Avenue Foundation, whose mission is to promote mental health awareness and education.

 Season schedule

 Flipper's Rockefeller Center opened on April 15, 2022 and closed for the season on October 31.

 The rink's 2023 season runs from April 14 through October.
 Flipper's is open Sunday–Wednesday from 12 p.m. to 10 p.m and Thursday–Saturday from noon to midnight.
 A one-hour skate session costs $22 for adults and $15 for children ages 4–12 who bring their own skates.
 The skate rental fee is $10.

-Future sites
+Other locations

-A second Flipper's opened in West London, England, on November 11, 2022.
-Its hours of operation: Wednesday–Thursday, 3 p.m. to 10 p.m.; Friday, 3 p.m to 11:30 p.m.; Saturday, 12 p.m. to 11:30 p.m.; Sunday, 12 p.m. to 9 p.m.
-Closed Monday–Tuesday.
+A second Flipper's opened in West London, England, on November 11, 2022 and subsequently closed on October 13, 2024.
 Additional locations are reportedly in the works.